-Consent-based messaging has never been so important for mobile marketers.
+Consent-based in-app messaging has never been so important for mobile marketers.
 Just read the headlines about EE being fined for sending messages.
 You’ll soon understand the implications of ignoring data protection legislation.

 The good news is, that, if you’re already using a platform like Kumulos as your mobile messaging platform, consent is built in for push notifications and in-app messages too.
 Kumulos is leading the way when it comes to supporting opt-in consents – and withdrawal of consents – for ALL mobile messaging – push notifications and in-app messages.